Sean Graham (director): Career

 After the war, Graham became a film trainee alongside Paul Rotha at Elstree studios.
 In 1948, he moved to Ghana, where he spent ten years contributing to uplift the Ghanaian film industry.
 He made his directorial debut in 1952with The Boy Kumasenu, which was nominated for BAFTA Best Film.
 After a brief period in Tunisia, he returned to London to continue his work in Fil.
-In 1957, he directed and produced the critically acclaimed documentary documentary Freedom for Ghana, followed by Two Weeks in September in 1957, which was screened in numerous international film festivals.
+In 1957, he directed and produced the critically acclaimed documentary Freedom for Ghana, followed by Two Weeks in September in 1957, which was screened in numerous international film festivals.
 He later lived and worked in Turkey making films for some years before finally returning to London.

 In 2015, Government of Ghana conferred a State honor on Graham due to his pioneering work on Ghanaian cinema.

 He was also the author of three novels: A Surfeit of Sun (Weidenfeld & Nicolson, 1964) and Hippo's Coup (Weidenfeld & Nicolson, 1968), both set in Africa; and The French Odalisque based on the life of Aimée du Buc de Rivéry (Orbach & Chambers, 2009).